Page Setting

 TTL

-object defines the lifetime policy for cached resources.
+The ttl object defines the lifetime policy for cached resources.

 It controls how long a resource remains valid before the system considers it stale and requests a fresh copy.